 What is a disability?

 By design, disability benefits protect employees should they encounter an illness or injury severe enough to prohibit them from performing the essential duties of their occupation.
 These benefits provide employees with a level of income based on a percentage of their pre-disability earnings.

-Given that an employee’s absence from work commences with an illness or injury, be it physical or psychological, there is often an expectation that disability is related to biology and that disability benefits are only payable in the presence of a medical condition.
-While a health condition is an attribute of disability to the extent that clinical investigations look to the conclusions given by health care providers, it is not the basis for supporting disability under most disability benefit plans.
-Rather, analyses are made against the essential duties of the occupation and the clinically-supported functional impairments.
+Given that an employee’s absence from work begins with an illness or injury, there is often an expectation that disabilities will be outwardly obvious and physical in nature.
+Many people falsely believe that disability benefits are only payable in the presence of a diagnosable medical condition.
+While a diagnosable medical condition may be the reason someone is classified as having a disability, this is not the sole basis for a disability classification under most disability benefit plans.
+Rather, an analysis will be conducted utilizing many factors, including the essential duties of the occupation and the functional impairments of the individual.

 Essential vs. nonessential job duties